Pro-Tips:

 Why is Employee Turnover So Prevalent in the Restaurant Industry?

-There are a few reasons that turnover is prevalent in restaurants compared to other industries.
 One is simply the type of people that restaurants hire.
 Many companies will hire teenagers and students.
 For example, if you hire a high school junior, there’s a good chance they’ll leave within a couple of years to go to college.
 Even hiring a college student means they’ll likely leave after summer break or the end of the semester.

 There’s also significant competition for employees in the industry.
 Think about how many restaurants there are in your town.
 If your staff hears about better conditions or pay at other restaurants, it’s very easy for them to jump ship to a new job without making any other changes in their lifestyle.